baitxaps/EasySocket/README.md

 - Back-end (server) network communication, step by step to build high-performance servers.
-Connect to 10,000 user links from one user.Exploring performance bottlenecks, Solve the bottleneck, step by step, add optimization points, compare before and after, in-depth analysis of each optimization to solve those problems.Really grasp the core knowledge.
+Connect to 10,000 user links from one user.Exploring performance bottlenecks, Solve the bottleneck, step by step, add optimization points, compare before and after, in-depth analysis of each optimization to solve those problems.

 EasySocket